 - Natural & homeopathic therapies

-If you experience migraines then you diet becomes especially important.
+If you experience migraine attacks then you diet becomes especially important.

-We hear all the time from the health community something like ‘eat a varied and well balanced diet to help prevent diseases’.
-But it's been said so many times we kind become numb to this important advice.
+We hear all the time from the health community something like ‘eat a varied and well balanced diet to help prevent disease’.
+But it's been said so many times we can become numb to this important advice.

-To complicate things, many foods may also act as trigger foods.
-Finding out which foods trigger migraines can be difficult.
+To complicate things, some otherwise healthy foods may also act as trigger foods.
+Finding out which foods trigger attacks can be difficult.

-Estrogen levels require stricter regulation compared to other hormones in your body to ensure our natural rhythm runs smoothly (2).
+Estrogen levels require stricter regulation compared to other hormones in your body to ensure the natural rhythm runs smoothly (2).

 Small variances above or below the normal regulated levels can have significant impacts on your health.